eggstoastbacon/ARDUINO-YM2149F-MIDI.h/README.md

 - CH.
 11: Voices 1 **Voices(A)** (No MIDI velocity): **Small Voice / Modem Tones**.
 Play concurrently with any preset with voices (B and C).
 - CH.
 12: Voices 3 **Voices(A, B and C)** (No MIDI velocity): **Gritty / Great Bass / Modulation**.
 Cannot play concurrently with other presets.
 - CH.
 13: Voices 3 **Voices(A, B and C)** (No MIDI velocity): **Heavy Modulation**.
 Cannot play concurrently with other presets.
 - CH.
-14: Noise (MIDI velocity enabled): Will play noise and give every other channel with noise, to get rid of noise you will need to reset the device.
+14: Noise (MIDI velocity enabled): Will play noise and give every other channel with noise, to get rid of noise reset the device.
 - CH.
 15: Empty
 - CH.
 16: Empty